The many dimensions of the bicycle economy

 Jean-François Rheault

-In mid-March, I lined up for 45 minutes to get into my favourite bike shop.
-Like many Quebecers, I was experiencing the effects of skyrocketing demand.
-The cycling boom is very real.
-Moneris reported that bike store sales rose by 32% in 2020, and that in January 2021, they had already jumped by 87%.
-Our study Cycling in Québec in 2015 evaluated the Québec cycling market at $500 million.
-Here are a few examples of how the cycling economy goes well beyond this industry’s retail market.
+In mid-March, I queued for 45 minutes to get into my favourite bike store.
+Like many Quebecers, I was experiencing the consequences of the explosion in demand.
+Visit boom of cycling is very real.
+Moneris reported that spending in bike stores rose by 32% in 2020, and by January 2021 was already showing an increase of 87%.
+In 2015, our study on The state of cycling in Quebec estimated the bicycle market in Quebec at $500 million.
+Here are a few examples to illustrate that #Veconomics goes far beyond the industry's retail market.

-Over the past few weeks, the firm PwC published a report on behalf of the City of Montréal recommending increasing the number of bike paths and pedestrian streets to promote the relaunch of the downtown core.
-Citing examples from around the world, this report explains how cycling infrastructures promote mobility, but also make living environments more pleasant.
-In a context where urban centers are having to reinvent themselves, making more space for pedestrians and cyclists is a practical way to reinforce the quality of the experience.
+In recent weeks, the firm PwC has published a report on behalf of the City of Montreal recommending more bicycle lanes and pedestrian streets to help revitalize the downtown core.
+Citing examples from around the world, the report explains how cycling infrastructure not only promotes mobility, but also makes living environments more pleasant.
+At a time when downtowns need to reinvent themselves, making more room for pedestrians and cyclists is a concrete way of enhancing the quality of the experience.

-Major American cities have clearly understood the importance of cycling infrastructures for attracting and retaining talent.
-Chicago mayor Rahm Emmanuel (2011-2019) stated in 2012: “You cannot be for a startup, high-tech company and not be pro-bike.”
-The same goes for the competitiveness of urban centers: companies today are looking for cities that help them find talent, but also offer a good place to live.
+Major American cities have clearly understood the importance of cycling infrastructure in attracting and retaining talent.
+Chicago Mayor Rahm Emmanuel (2011-2019) stated in 2012 that a city in favor of startups and the new technology economy could only be pro-bike infrastructure.
+It's all about the competitiveness of urban centers: today's companies are looking for cities that not only attract talent, but also offer a good place to live.

-Another aspect that I feel is often overlooked in terms of cycling’s contribution to the economy is the money it leaves in the pockets of those who travel by bike.
-It is easy to understand that using a bike costs less than using a car.
-When biking allows you to avoid buying a car, the available amount that can be reallocated to other expenses represents an average of $11,000, according to CAA-Québec.
-Bearing in mind that Québec does not manufacture cars, the next time you see a full parking lot, think about Québec’s trade deficit and all the money that is leaving Québec.
+Another aspect of cycling's contribution to the economy that I think is often overlooked is the money it leaves in the wallet. the pockets of bicycle commuters.
+It's easy to understand that using a bicycle costs less than using a car.
+When a bicycle makes it possible to avoid buying a car, the sums available to be reallocated to other expenses represent on average some 11,000$ according to CAA-Quebec.
+Knowing that Quebec doesn't manufacture cars, the next time you see a parking lot full of cars, spare a thought for those who do.
+Quebec's trade deficit and all that money leaving Quebec.

 Jean-François Rheault